 2) Tree Care Plan – provides guidelines for proper tree planting, tree care, tree protection

-during construction activities, and tree replacement (see link on this website).
+during construction activities, and tree replacement.

 3) Student service project – usually a tree planting, tree care, or educational project related to trees.